- Published on

 Rendering a presentation

 If you are using the vscode extension, and just want to produce a pdf on an ad hoc basis, you can simply click a button and export a pdf.
-I produced the following presentation doing exactly that:

 Still, there's a lot more power and flexibility you can unlock if you use the Marp CLI package.
 You can install from npm or simply (and my preferred method) execute directly from npm using npx: